 I know that dealing with an estate following a death can be a daunting and complex task for many people and I aim to lighten the load and help people at a difficult time with a sympathetic and efficient service.

 I am a member of Solicitors for the Elderly, the association of lawyers specialising in legal services for older people and their carers.
 The aim of this national association is to improve the knowledge and service provided on legal issues including, tax planning, wills, enduring powers of attorney, long-term social and health care and other retirement.

-I head a small team dealing with residential and business conveyancing including property sales and purchases.
+I head a team dealing with residential and business conveyancing including property sales and purchases.
 I know that moving house can be stressful and I aim to make things proceed with the minimum of fuss and stress and to support you all the way.

 The property department of David Gray Solicitors LLP is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
 This scheme provides a recognised quality standard for residential conveyancing practices.
 Achievement of membership establishes a level of credibility for member firms with stakeholders (regulators, lenders, insurers and consumers).